 Avery’s Albino shares some qualities with all the strains mentioned, so it’s hard to say which “theory” is correct.
 However, it definitely seems more likely that it’s an albino variation of the Cambodian strain because it shares more growth characteristics and looks uncannily similar.

 Avery’s Albino has average potency.
 The effects of these shrooms are mellow yet intense and highly creative.
 The body high is strong, and both closed- and open-eye visuals can be good with higher doses.

 So far, 9 samples have been submitted for testing.
-The average psilocybin and psilocin content of these samples were 0.58% and 0.04% respectively for a total average tryptamine concentration of 0.64%.
+The average psilocybin and psilocin content of these samples was 0.58% and 0.04%, respectively, for a total average tryptamine concentration of 0.64%.
 The strongest sample was reported in the Spring of 2021 by Mike G. This sample contained 0.86% total tryptamines.

 These figures aren’t fantastic considering that other samples tested closer to 2% — but they’re relatively good for a typical Psilocybe cubensis strain and put Avery’s Albino on the same level as strains such as Golden Teacher, Koh Samui, and A+ Strain.